Facebook Ads Insights Tool

 Introduction

-Globally, Fitness & Training Centers saw a choppy but ultimately accelerating year for Facebook Ads benchmarks on click-through rate.
-CTR spent most of 2025 below the all-industry global baseline, then lifted through Q4 and surged in January 2026.
-The category was notably more volatile than the broader market, with sharper swings and a dramatic year-end inflection.
+The headline: Fitness & Training Centers showed lower and bumpier CTRs than the global benchmark over the past year, with a pronounced recovery in spring.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Fitness & Training Centers across all countries compared to the global benchmark.
+This analysis explores ad performance trends for Fitness & Training Centers in All countries compared to the global benchmark.

 The story in the data